hosmanadam/coding-challenges/README.md

 ### Project names
 > NOTE: My script [accept-challenge](https://github.com/hosmanadam/accept-challenge) is used to automate most of this (limited to Python at this time)
 - Project folders are named after challenge title: kebab-case version, with non-alpha characters removed
-- Files are put in identically named folders
+- Names are prefixed with...
-    - Codewars: folder name is prefixed with *kyu grading of kata*, followed by underscore
+    - Codewars: *kyu grading of kata* + underscore
-    - HackerRank: folder name is prefixed with *max score*, followed by underscore
+    - HackerRank: *max score* + underscore
-    - Project Euler: folder name is prefixed with *problem number*, followed by underscore
+    - Project Euler: *problem number* + underscore